With the right guidance, builders can integrate the Energy Star Homes Program into existing build...

 In 2015, the situation has changed following the passage of the Protecting Americans From Tax Hikes (PATH) Act, which has cleared path for “eligible small businesses” to use R&D tax credit against AMT, starting tax year 2016.

-Specifically, the R&D tax credit becomes part of a special credit category, per I.R.C. § 38(C)(4)(A) and (B), that can use $0 as tentative min tax for determining the limitation of the credit for any eligible small businesses (EBSs), defined by I.R.C. § 38(C)(5) as corporations, partnership, or sole proprietorships with average annual gross receipts for the 3-taxable-year period preceding such taxable year below $50,000,000.
+The R&D tax credit becomes part of a special credit category, per I.R.C. § 38(C)(4)(A) and (B), that can use $0 as tentative min tax for determining the limitation of the credit for any eligible small businesses (EBSs), defined by I.R.C. § 38(C)(5) as corporations, partnership, or sole proprietorships with average annual gross receipts for the 3-taxable-year period preceding such taxable year below $50,000,000.

 As a result of the legislation changes, the tentative minimum tax would be $0 on Form 3800 (General Business Credit Form) for the vast majority of the small- and medium-sized companies, including pass-through entities.
 The changes have effectively created a much lower threshold for the taxpayers to utilize the R&D tax credit timely to offset income tax liabilities as opposed to carrying the credit forward for future usage.